 ● Short selling: Short selling is another feature unique to Webull.
 You can engage in commission-free short selling through Webull’s brokerage app.

-● Sign Up Bonuses: Unlike Robinhood, Webull has been giving all new users who deposit $5 or more 2 free stocks worth up to $2300!
+● Sign Up Bonuses: Unlike Robinhood, Webull has been giving all new users who deposit any amount 5 free stocks worth up to $3300!
 There’s no minimum deposit amount and no withdrawal fees, visit Webull now to claim your free stocks!

 One of the ways Webull makes money is margin interest on margin accounts.
 This platform also offers paid subscriptions to real-time global market data, but the in-depth analysis tools are still free.
 Right now our readers can try a free 3 month subscription to Nasdaq TotalView here.